Junta troops burn Myanmar village in escalation of violence

-BANGKOK (AP) — Government troops in Myanmar have burned most of a village in the country’s central heartland, a resident said Wednesday, confirming reports by independent media and on social networks.
+BANGKOK (AP) — Government troops have burned most of a village in Myanmar's heartland, a resident said Wednesday, confirming reports by independent media and on social networks.
 The action appeared to be an attempt to suppress resistance against the ruling military junta.

 A villager contacted by phone said only 10 of 237 houses were left standing.
 The villager, who asked that his name not be used because of fear of government reprisals, said most residents had already fled when soldiers firing guns entered the village shortly before noon on Tuesday.